Anthenny/TechnightApp/README.md

 5. After building and spinning up the containers go to http://localhost:5000/,please give the containers the time to startup.
 If it's succesful u should see `status: succes, message: you did it`
 6. After building the fronrend u can go to `http://localhost:3000/` .
 Proceed to login with email: a.dmin@developers.nl and password: Ditishetsupergeheimewachtwoordvandevelopers2022

-## Using the mobile application

-1. Cd in to the frontend directory and use `npm install`.
-2. Run `npm start` to start up the application.
-3. After u've done this u will need to press i to launch a IOS simulator.
-If u want the best experience use the iPad 9th generation.

 ## Running for production

 1. Run make up.prod in the root directory to spin up the containers for production